Canada Research Chairs at the University of Toronto

 In concert with central university efforts to raise awareness of issues related to equity, diversity and inclusion within the CRC program and our research enterprise more broadly, these groups are being asked to discuss these issues with their faculty, staff and students.
 Many of our divisions are already undertaking significant initiatives related to equity, diversity and inclusion; these are highlighted in the Action Plan.

-The Office of the Vice-President, Research and Innovation is currently drafting the university’s Strategic Research Plan (SRP) for the next five years.
+The Office of the Vice-President, Research and Innovation has released the university’s Strategic Research Plan (SRP) for the next five years.
 The SRP provides direction for how to support university scholarship by identifying strategic objectives and enabling actions.
 A key objective is a commitment to equity, diversity and inclusion in the university’s research enterprise.
 Enabling actions to achieve equity, diversity and inclusion goals are currently being developed and include broader communication about how excellence flourishes in a diverse, equitable and inclusive research and innovation environment.

 About U of T’s CRCs